IRAS-HKA/LLM_Scene_Docker/README.md

 ## How to change the used LLM

+1. Search for compatible model on https://ollama.com/library
-1. Change it in StartOllama.sh -> line 9
+2. Change it in StartOllama.sh -> line 9
-2. Change it in pkg_llm_docker OllamaInteraction.py
+3. Change it in pkg_llm_docker OllamaInteraction.py
+   Chat and Generate-Function!
 ```python
     # Chat functionality with Ollama API
     def getObjectFromScene(role, prompt):